jdegand/crud-app-local-store/README.md

 - If you don't use debounce, your stream will emit everytime a new value is patched to your state.
 - "If you add a new value to todos and loading at the same time, viewmodel will emit twice, but with debounce, it will only emit once because we wait that the state is settled."
 - I used a simplified callState with just a string - versus an enum with various states and a separate errorState.
-- I used a global spinner that renders when callState is "loading" - use toLowerCase on callState in the html.
+- I used a global spinner that renders when callState is "loading" - used toLowerCase on callState in the html.
 - A todo item component would require a separate component store with update and delete methods.
 The app store would not have those methods.
 - I think it is possible to have a todo-item component without adding a component store to it.
 You would need to add {providedIn: 'root'} to app store injectable decorator and then inject the store in the todo item component.
 This approach makes the store like a service.
 - Not a lot of great learning material out there on testing ngrx stores.